rileyjohngibbs/ICS-PA-2018-2019/naive_yahtzee/README.md

 ## Installation

-Download all files in this directory into a single folder on your machine.
+Download all the files in this directory with "yahtzee" in their name into a single folder on your machine.
+You can do this easily on a Mac running Chrome by holding option while clicking each file's name in the list.

 ## Running the App